killsaw/scrapt/README.md

 # Vigilence.
 If the page is updated and the scraper no longer works, stop and send out an alert.
 # Updates.
 Re-scrape, and save only new data.

-Finding the good data.
-The easiest method of scraping data from a given page is

-Idea: Proxy a connection through it and have it record everything into
-      executable code.

 Design Goals
 ------------